Michael Nankin: Career

-Nankin worked as a writer and director for American Gothic in 1995 and 1996.
+Nankin was a writer and director for American Gothic in 1995 and 1996.
 He wrote and directed the episode "Potato Boy" and directed a second episode.
-He also directed episodes of Moloney and Early Edition in 1996.
-Nankin served as a co-executive producer on the action series Roar in 1997.
-Nankin wrote one episode and directed one episode of the series, which starred Heath Ledger.
+He directed episodes of Moloney and Early Edition in 1996.
+He was a co-executive producer on the action series Roar in 1997.
+He wrote one episode and directed one episode of the series, which starred Heath Ledger.
 Only 13 episodes were produced and the second half of the series did not air until 2000.

 In 2000 Nankin directed episodes of Strong Medicine and Cover Me: Based on the True Life of an FBI Family.
-In 2001 he directed the TV movie The Agency and several episodes of the series that followed the film.
-In 2002 Nankin directed the pilot episode for a series called Septuplets.
-Nankin was also credited as an executive producer.
+In 2001 he directed the TV movie The Agency and several episodes of the series which came after the film.
+In 2002 he directed the pilot episode for a series called Septuplets.
+Nankin was credited as an executive producer.
 The pilot was not picked up by a network.
-He also directed episodes of Monk that year.
+He directed episodes of Monk in 2002.
 In 2004 Nankin served as a consulting producer for the short lived WB family drama The Mountain.
 He wrote one episode of the series.
 He directed episodes of Veritas: The Quest and Invasion in 2005.

 He worked as a regular director for the reimagined Battlestar Galactica.
-His involvement with the series began in 2005 with the second season and he directed eight episodes before its conclusion in 2009.
-He often worked alongside writing team Bradley Thompson and David Weddle and five of his eight episodes were scripted by the pair.
-While working on Battlestar Galactica, Nankin also directed episodes of The Dresden Files, Terminator: The Sarah Connor Chronicles, and Eureka.
-He also directed the TV movie Break-In in 2006.
+His involvement with the series began in 2005 with the second season and he directed eight episodes before it ended in 2009.
+He often worked alongside writing team Bradley Thompson and David Weddle and five of his eight episodes were scripted by Weddle and Thompson.
+While working on Battlestar Galactica, Nankin directed episodes of The Dresden Files, Terminator: The Sarah Connor Chronicles, and Eureka.
+He directed the TV movie Break-In in 2006.

-In 2009 Nankin followed Thompson and Weddle from Battlestar Galactica to CSI: Crime Scene Investigation and he directed their script for the twentieth episode of the ninth season.
-In 2020, he directed an episode on The Good Lord Bird.
+In 2009 Nankin followed Thompson and Weddle from Battlestar Galactica to CSI: Crime Scene Investigation and he directed the twentieth episode of the ninth season.
+In 2020, Nankin directed an episode on The Good Lord Bird.
+The 2022 Lifetime film, An Amish Sin, was directed by Nankin.